 When discussing their results, some authors are listed as “___________.”
 No, I didn’t redact their names from the email in a last-minute attack of FOIA-like decency.
 The organizers simply don’t know who they are yet.
 The relevant articles have been requested, or “invited,” but are still awaiting some finishing touches (writing, submitting for consideration, und so weiter).

 I can’t stop you from reading the following ill-gotten info.
-As usual, reader, I can only appeal to your conscience and hope you’ll do the right thing: to wit, Like/Facebook/Retweet it sight unseen, so that everyone in your clique, coterie, retinue, entourage and khalasar can likewise promulgate it without reading it.
+As usual, reader, all I can do is appeal to your conscience and hope you’ll do the right thing: to wit, Like/Facebook/Retweet it sight unseen, so that everyone in your clique, coterie, retinue, entourage and khalasar can likewise promulgate it without reading a single word.